 — — — — — — —

 Two days after I posted about the calligraphic use of the name “Allah” on Egyptian knitted stockings, Uppsala University published a research report with the title Viking Age script deciphered – mentions ‘Allah’ and ‘Ali’.
-This describes strips of woven silk decorated with Kufic Arabic inscription, found in several Viking graves.
+This describes strips of woven silk decorated with Kufic Arabic inscription, extrapolated from finds in several Viking graves.
 Although this might suggest that the Vikings had acquired them on foreign expeditions, the report says that they were of Nordic manufacture.
 A related Swedish radio program, Viking clothes show Muslim influence, presents further detail about the calligraphic device and discusses the more extensive use of Islamic design elements in Viking garments.

 This would appear to add to the reasons for discounting pure coincidence in the parallel appearance of the knitted tubes from Egypt, described in the intervening guest post (thanks Matthew!), and knitted tubes found in Viking hoards in Northern Europe.
 It may also be relevant to the similarly surprising appearance of a number the same laterally-joined needlebinding stitches (out of a staggering array of possibilities) in both Coptic Egypt and Northern Europe.
 (I was heading toward a discussion of the latter material when focus shifted to the inscribed knitting, but will return to it.)

 I’m going to keep this post briefer than usual (and have pruned it further in light of the concerns about the cited report, now delinked) and then present two lengthier ones in more rapid order.
 The first will describe knitted tubes of Viking origin, dating from the 9th to the 11th centuries CE.
 The second will present Irish flat knitting from the 8th century.